 The purpose of the Employee Stock Plan is to compensate employees of the Company and its affiliates who are responsible for the management and growth of the business of the Company and its affiliates and to advance the interest of the Company by encouraging and enabling the acquisition of a personal proprietary interest in the Company by employees upon whose judgment and keen interest the Company and its affiliates are largely dependent for the successful conduct of their operations.
 It is anticipated that the acquisition of such a proprietary interest in the Company will stimulate the efforts of these employees on behalf of the Company and its affiliates, and strengthen their desire to remain with the Company and its affiliates.
-It is also expected that the opportunity to acquire such a proprietary interest will enable the Company and its affiliates to attract and retain desirable personnel.
-The Employee Stock Plan provides for grants of incentive stock options (as defined in Section 422A of the Code), non-qualified stock options, stock appreciation rights, restricted stock units and other equity-based awards (collectively, "Awards").
-The Employee Stock Plan will terminate by our Board of Directors or our Compensation Committee).
+It is also expected that the opportunity to acquire such a proprietary interest will enable the Code), non-qualified stock options, stock appreciation rights, restricted stock units and other equity-based awards (collectively, "Awards").
+The Employee Stock Plan will terminate, and no more Awards will be granted, after ten years from the effective date of the plan (unless sooner terminated by our Board of Directors or our Compensation Committee).
 The termination of the Employee Stock Plan will not affect previously granted Awards.